Eusha425/Eusha425/README.md

 # 🌟 Welcome to the GitHub of Gazi Eusha! 🌟

-Hello, World! 🌍 I’m Gazi Eusha, hailing from the vibrant country of Bangladesh 🇧🇩.
+Hello, World! 🌍 I’m Gazi Eusha, hailing from the vibrant country of Bangladesh :bangladesh:.
 Currently, I’m expanding my horizons as a student at the <a href="https://www.utas.edu.au/">University of Tasmania</a>, Australia 🇦🇺.

 My academic journey is a thrilling ride, pursuing a double major with a keen focus on Artificial Intelligence 🧠 and Software Development 💻.
 These fields ignite my passion, and I’m excited to explore the endless possibilities they offer.